-12 Perfect Summer Escapes
+12 Perfect Summer Escapes in America

 Summer is Miami’s low season, with appealing hotel rates, significantly fewer crowds, and only slightly higher temperatures (all the better to enjoy the city’s famed beaches and pools with an ice-cold cocktail in hand).
 For a chill hangout near all the South Beach action, try The Betsy, with a recently-added 3,200-square-foot rooftop pool deck, or the ever-buzzy Faena, whose gilded wooly mammoth skeleton from Damien Hirst is still the hottest Instagram pic in town.
 In downtown Miami, the Four Seasons has reopened the historic Surf Club in Surfside, adding 77 rooms and suites in a new building from Richard Meier, and featuring the first-ever outpost of Le Sirenuse, the legendary Amalfi Coast hotel’s signature restaurant.